Justin Shafer: Cincinnati Reds

 On November 25, 2019, Shafer was traded to the Cincinnati Reds in exchange for cash considerations.
 On July 24, 2020, Shafer was designated for assignment by the Reds organization.

 Miami Marlins

 On July 27, 2020, Shafer was claimed off waivers by the Miami Marlins.
 On September 9, 2020, Shafer was designated for assignment and released the same day by the Marlins.
 Shafer allowed no runs with 2 strikeouts in 1.0 inning pitched for the Marlins in 2020.

 Kansas City Monarchs

 On March 8, 2021, Shafer signed with the Kansas City Monarchs of the American Association of Professional Baseball.
-In 5 games for the Monarchs, Shafer recorded a 2-1 record and 5.59 ERA with 26 strikeouts in 19.1 innings pitched.
+In 5 games for the Monarchs, Shafer recorded a 2–1 record and 5.59 ERA with 26 strikeouts in 19.1 innings pitched.

-On June 18, 2021, Shafer’s contract was purchased by the Chicago Cubs organization.
+On June 18, 2021, Shafer's contract was purchased by the Chicago Cubs organization.
 However, Shafer did not play in a game for the Cubs organization and returned to the Monarchs on July 2.

 After the 2021 season Shafer would become a free agent.

+Coaching career

+On April 15, 2024, Shafer was hired to become the pitching coach for the Kansas City Monarchs of the American Association of Professional Baseball.